Internal communication and strategy

 The opinion of Alessandra Cappello, Internal Communication and Digital Workplace Manager, Unipol Group

 Internal communication contributes to building corporate direction, purpose, and cohesion.
-Therefore, today more than ever it holds strategic value within organizations, acting as a glue between the single units of a company, shaping community and unity within the context.
+Today more than ever it holds strategic value within organizations, since it keeps the single units of a company together and strengthens the sense of community.

-It's increasingly a real control room, bringing together those who deal with business and people, culture and digital: it's a crossroads of ideas and projects that are then channeled through multichannel communication strategies, contributing to change and the adoption of tools and new ways of working.
-It creates a unified whole that acts in unison: because when people understand and share the trajectory of the company, their participation becomes more aware and oriented.
+It's increasingly a real control room, where business, people, culture and digital converge: a crossroads of ideas and projects that are then channeled through multichannel communication strategies, supporting change and the adoption of tools and new ways of working.
+When people understand and share the trajectory of the company, their participation becomes more conscious and oriented.

-Internal communication can also be defined as the compass that guides a company through complexity and in the continuum of small and large organizational changes: it translates strategic choices into daily actions, makes what might seem abstract understandable, transforms objectives into concrete behaviors, and creates continuity between what is decided at the top and what happens in operational practices.
-As Karl Weick emphasizes, organizations need sense-making processes to bring order to what appears chaotic, and internal communication has precisely this ability to build shared meaning while attempting to reduce the sense of uncertainty.
+Internal communication also helps the company navigate complexity and the continuum of organizational changes, both large and small.
+It translates strategic choices into daily actions, makes understandable what might seem abstract, and creates continuity between what is decided at the top and what takes shape in operational practices.
+As Karl Weick emphasizes, organizations need sense-making processes to bring order to what appears chaotic, and internal communication has precisely this ability to build shared meaning while reducing the sense of uncertainty.
 It is therefore also a lever of resilience, capable of accompanying change and strengthening cohesion.

-Narratives, increasingly multimedia-based, are one of the ways Internal communication works: it translates business into stories, transforms projects into shared narratives, and shapes a wealth of collective experiences.
+Narratives, increasingly multimedia-based, are one of the ways Internal communication fulfills this role: they translate business into stories, make projects shareable, and enhance a shared heritage of common experiences.
 Stephen Denning has shown how stories are among the most powerful tools for disseminating strategies, stimulating innovation, and strengthening a sense of community.
-In this sense, corporate life becomes a shared narrative, in which each employee recognizes their role.
+In this sense, corporate life can become a shared narrative, in which each employee recognizes their own role.